Juptune/juptune/README.md

 * act (used by Tilt to test our Github Actions)
 * clang (used by some DevOps scripts)
 * tilt

+## Packaging

+### OpenSUSE

+The .spec file for the OpenSUSE RPM build is located at [devops/pkg/opensuse-rpm/juptune.spec](./devops/pkg/opensuse-rpm/juptune.spec).

+The main development project on OBS (Open Build Service) is [home:bchatha:juptune](https://build.opensuse.org/project/show/home:bchatha:juptune), and the root package name for this repo is simply `juptune`.

+OBS' Github webhook integration is enabled, and the uses the common Juptune org-wide [workflow](https://github.com/Juptune/distribution/blob/master/open-build-service/workflows.yml).
+Please review the distribution repo's README for more information on how the workflow... works.

+Juptune is not currently part of the core distribution project.

 # Examples